calebd-anderson/os-scripts/README.md

 - Compile using PS2EXE found at this URL
 https://gallery.technet.microsoft.com/scriptcenter/PS2EXE-GUI-Convert-e7cb69d5

-🔥 Use the executable from cli and pass function names as arguments/switches.
+🔥 Use the executable from CLI and pass function names (below) as arguments/switches.

 ### Script Goals/To-Do:
 Disable unecessary services